insanum/votl/README.md

                                                                 *votl-version*
 Version~

-  Version 0.1 (2012-09-12)
+  Version 0.1 (2012-09-22)
     - Initial release
     - forked from VimOutliner
-        . removed support for interoutline linking
-        . removed all old/outdated scripts
+        . major code cleanup, refactored, and simplified . removed all old/outdated scripts
         . removed the smart_paste and hoist plugins
         . incorporated the checkbox plugin as native
-        . major code cleanup and simplification
+        . removed support for inter-outline linking
-        . new file type and extension *votl* - compatible with *otl*
+    - new file type and extension *votl* - compatible with *otl*
+    - better coloring and much finer grained syntax highlighting
+    - support for cycling over folds under the current header
-    - added support for quickly jumping between sections
+    - support for quickly jumping between sections
+    - support for tagging (like Emacs org-mode tags)
-    - added support for journaling with the *Calendar.vim* Vim plugin
+    - support for journaling with the *Calendar.vim* Vim plugin
+    - support for RestructuredText tables with the *vim-rst-tables* Vim plugin

 vim:set filetype=help textwidth=78:
 ```